 How much does an overhaul on a diesel engine cost?

-After a survey for 6 shops around the USA.
+After a survey of 6 shops around the USA.
 The average cost of a diesel engine overhaul is 9400 dollars.
 This cost will vary on the size and manufacturer of the diesel engine.
 This cost was as low as $6,400 and as high as $16,800.

 This gives you an idea of the significant investment an overhaul is.
-Below is a table of the average cost per manufacture an engine type
+Below is a table of the average cost per manufacture of an engine type

 How to get the most out of my diesel?